Exhibition

 +++++++

 Art Laboratory Berlin welcomes the audience to meet Los Angeles based artist Rachel Mayeri and her newest artwork R/P FLIP R.I.P., with its European premiere in her solo exhibition Capsize Chronicles: Art, Science, and the Oceanic World, opening on Fri, 26 September 2025, 8 pm.
 R/P FLIP R.I.P. is an experimental video work by Rachel Mayeri about the R/P FLIP, which stands for Research Platform FLoating Instrument Platform (1962-2023), the world-famous nautical rarity that flips 90 degrees to become a live-in buoy for studying the ocean.
 The FLIP was designed for stability to study acoustics in a turbulent ocean, yet ironically the interior is fluid, built for living both in horizontal and vertical orientations.
 In the artwork, performers activate the FLIP’s architecture as a playground for disorientation: floors become walls, and doors become holes.
 Intercut with military and oceanographic films, the FLIP film becomes a platform for conceptual flips: landlubbers encountering the alien world of the ocean, and of oceanography’s shift from militarism to ecology.
-Commissioned for the Getty-sponsored Southern California landmark show PST Art: Art & Science Collide, created by artist Rachel Mayeri, R/P FLIP R.I P. is presented as a three-channel video installation at the Birch Aquarium at Scripps Institute of Oceanography until August 2025.
-More information coming soon!
+Commissioned for the Getty-sponsored Southern California landmark show PST Art: Art & Science Collide, created by artist Rachel Mayeri, R/P FLIP R.I P. is currently presented as a three-channel video installation at the Birch Aquarium at Scripps Institute of Oceanography in San Diego, California, until August 2025.
+More information HERE!

 +++++++